riskledger/generate-changelog/README.md

-# Generate Changelog Github Action
+# Generate Changelog

-### Easily changelog notes for your project with a GitHub Actions
+### Easily generate changelog notes for your project with this GitHub Action

 ## Usage